jstark/NeuralNet/README.md

 Notes
 =========
-This code was developed as a part of my MSc Thesis about 12 years ago :)
+This code was developed as a part of my MSc Thesis about 12 years ago :).
+It is uploaded here mainly for historical reasons ...